A brief Q&A introduction to the unitary patent & Unified Patent Court

 When is the new system likely to come into effect?

 The system comes into force three months after the 13th ratification of the Agreement establishing the UPC (so long as that includes ratification by the three EU member states in which the highest number of European patents had effect in 2012, namely France, Germany, and The Netherlands now that the UK is no longer able to take part).
-So far, 15 countries have ratified including France and The Netherlands.
-Ratification by Germany is necessary before the system can start.
+So far, 16 countries have ratified including France, The Netherlands and Germany.

 In addition, two member states need to agree to be bound by the Protocol on the Provisional Application.
 This provides a period of time within which the UPC Agreement provisionally applies, and allows for final preparations to be made so that the UPC can become fully operational.
 These preparations include employment of judges and finalising the UPC Rules of Procedure.
-There is no prescribed time-frame for the provisional application period, but it is currently expected to be approximately 12 months.
-Within this period, ideally a few months before its end date, Germany should deposit its ratification of the UPC Agreement so that the UPC can come into effect three months later.
+Germany has deposited its ratification of the UPC Agreement so that the UPC can come into effect three months later.

 The current status of ratification can be found here: http://www.consilium.europa.eu/en/documents-publications/agreements-conventions/agreement/?aid=2013001

 How will I be able to get a unitary patent?